In This Guide

 Choosing between remote IT support and onsite help can save money and downtime.
 This guide gives Brisbane users and small businesses straight answers on costs, response times, and what can be fixed without a visit.
 Use it to pick the right option for each job.

 Remote IT support is help delivered over the internet using secure remote access tools.
 A tech connects to your device, sees your screen, and fixes issues without a visit.
-Onsite IT support is when a technician comes to your home or office to work on gear in person.

 Most Brisbane problems don't need a van.
 Remote is quick for email errors, malware cleanup, printer drivers, Microsoft 365, and NBN modem settings.
 Onsite shines when the PC won't power on, Wi-Fi won't cover a large Queenslander, or your POS and cabling need hands-on work.

-- Named techs, not anonymous access.
+- Named technicians, not anonymous access.

 - Session logs and MFA on the tool.